 It’s clear that, with the Galaxy S8 and S8+, Samsung set out to create more than a phone.
 It’s trying to build a more Apple-like ecosystem, with devices ranging from the Gear VR and the DeX dock to the new Samsung Connect app for controlling smart home gear and the Bixby assistant.
-It’s also evident that Samsung hasn’t yet reached that goal, as Bixby’s voice features remain under development.
-But even with that glaring shortcoming, the Galaxy S8 still beats the Android competition while surpassing the iPhone 7 and iPhone 7 Plus in terms of design, display quality and camera performance.
+It’s also evident that Samsung hasn’t yet reached that goal, as Bixby’s voice features can be hit or miss.

 The Galaxy S8 isn’t the first phone to offer a nearly bezel-free design, and yet it looks and feels more modern than the LG G6 (despite Samsung’s awkward fingerprint-sensor placement).
-And the S8 also runs circles around the Google Pixel’s design while offering faster overall performance and a better camera.
-The infinity display is simply gorgeous, and the Snapdragon 835 chip lives up to the hype both in speed and battery efficiency.
+The Infinity display is simply gorgeous, and the Snapdragon 835 chip lives up to the hype both in speed and battery efficiency.

-Some shoppers may want to wait to pick up the S8 or S8+ until Samsung adds more polish to Bixby but overall, these are the best Android phones you can buy and our top picks overall.
+Some shoppers may want to wait for the iPhone X, but these are the best Android phones you can buy right now and our top picks overall.

 Credit: Jeremy Lips/Tom's Guide; Comparisons: Samuel Rutherford/Tom's Guide.